Extend the mold lifespan and speed up the mold exchange process

 Since the prices for active brake controls are pretty high, not all machines are equipped with them.
 If there is no active brake control mechanism, therefore, without the valve, the cross-section is either completely open or closed, not usable for active braking.
 The mold is then only broken by friction or due to the toggle lever.
 Thus, soon enough, too much oil must stop being pumped.

-The good news is that the Auto Calibration feature works perfectly in both cases and is a preferred option for standard or low-end machines without active brake control.
+The good news is that the Auto Calibration feature works perfectly in both cases and is a preferred choice for standard or low-end machines without active brake control.

 At the right time, at the right place